Close Menu

 – Håkan Hanberger.

-The reserachers note that measures such as improvement in hand hygiene, use of sterile working methods and isolating patients infected with such bacteria must be taken to reduce the transmission.
+The researchers note that measures such as improvement in hand hygiene, use of sterile working methods, and isolating patients infected with such bacteria must be taken to reduce the transmission.

 Reference: